 Day 14.
 Malealea Highlights.
 Malealea Activities.
 Accommodation.
 Malealea Lodge.Enjoy a day at leisure to explore the beauty of the area by foot, bike, pony or village tour to meet the local Basotho people as they tend to their flocks in their local homesteads.

 Day 15.
 Malealea to Mountain Zebra National Park, South Africa Highlights.
 Mountain Zebra NP.
 Accommodation.
 Mountain Zebra National Park.Waving goodbye to the Lesotho highlands, we re-enter South Africa and make our way to Mountain Zebra National park.
 The craggy heights of the Bankberg mountains embrace the rolling plains and deep valleys and have become an entrancing preserve for the Cape mountain zebra.
-It is also home to over 700 animals including eland, cape buffalo, cheetah, lion, caracal and black rhino which we eagerly search for in our truck on the way to our accommodation for the night.
+It is also home to over 700 animals including eland, cape buffalo, cheetah, lion, caracal and black rhino which we eagerly search for in our Acacia vehicle on the way to our accommodation for the night.

 Day 16.
 Mountain Zebra National Park to Addo to Port Elizabeth Highlights.
 Addo Elephant National Park, South Africa.
 Accommodation.
 Willow's Resort, Port Elizabeth.Waking to the grunts of the wild animals, we pack up and game drive through the park to the gates.
 Our next stop is Addo Elephant National park – a sanctuary to over 600 elephants, lion, buffalo, black rhino, spotted hyena, leopard, a variety of antelopes.
 We game drive in this national park spotting the diversity of animals inhabiting the road’s edge.
 After an enjoyable safari, we head to our camp on the beachfront just outside of Port Elizabeth.